liltims77/Data_Warehouse_design/README.md

 - Normalizing Column Names for Consistency: Standardizing column names ensures uniformity, which is particularly important when merging datasets or automating processes.
 Consistent naming conventions improve readability and reduce errors during analysis.

 ## Validate data correctness for Fact and Dimension tables
-Data from source datasets was only cleaned and loaded to the database to validate correctness of data accross board.
+Data from source datasets was also cleaned and loaded to the database to validate correctness of data accross board.

 1. Row Count Verification: I ensured that the number of records (count) in dimension tables matches the unique entries source data.
 Example comparing float source data with dim_team_member dimension table.
 The counts from both queries returned 8 rows.
   ![validation_1](https://github.com/user-attachments/assets/d8bbe2ef-3fec-4431-bf6e-e73277474dc8)